Creates a sub-console frame in the program console to host another program within your program.

 Rather than containg content directly like a box tag, the clientFrame tag provides the ability for a separate console running a different program to be nested inside another program console.

-Gets a unique key that can be used to run a local program inside the client frame.
+Contains a unique key that can be used to run a local program inside the client frame.
 The key is generated automatically by the system environment and can't be altered.

 The full mechanics for spawning one program from another are language-dependent and beyond the scope of this guide.
+In general, the iol system command used to create the the subconsole should use the -k argument with the clientFrame's unique key, this allows the new console to be hosted inside the clientFrame.

 The title, icon, color and backgroundColor fields cannot be set within the clientFrame tag itself, they are set within the sub-console process and can be read but not modified within the tag.
 Events such as onTitle, onIcon, onColor and onBackgroundColor are triggered when the sub-console's properties change, and then the fields can be accessed to get their new values if required.